-Any student who is absent from class for one (1) full week will be automatically withdrawn from class.
-Full-time students must not miss five (5) consecutive days.
+Any student who is absent from class for five (5) consecutive school days for full-time students will be automatically withdrawn from class.
 Part-time students must not miss more than the number of days they attend weekly.
-On the day following the attendance violation, the instructor will provide the Student Services Office with the required withdrawal notification forms.
+On the day following the attendance violation, the instructor will provide the Student Services Department with the required withdrawal notification forms.